-In the editions to which I have had access, the SIPRI has figures from 1965 through 1994.
+In the editions to which I have had access, the SIPRI has figures from 1965 through 1995.
 Up to 1985 the figures are slightly lower than those of the IMF, but this situation has been reversed in that towards the end of the 1980s the SIPRI has reported higher military expenditure.
 This may be due to the fact that SIPRI converts military expenditure to apply to the calendar year while the IMF uses the fiscal year for expenditure and converts GDP to obtain consistency.
 The divergence is greatest in 1986, amounting to 80 million Zimbabwe dollars.
 In the last part of the period the figures from the two sources are in greater accord.
-The SIPRI has calculated that military expenditure as a percentage of GDP was 4.4 per cent in 1992 and 3.8 per cent in 1993.
+The series have been extended but not revised in the SIPRI Yearbook 1996.

-The ACDA has figures from 1973 through 1993.
-There are some divergences between the rates provided by the ACDA and the two rates shown in table 3.1.9, but the trend is the same.
-After peaking in 1987, with miliary expenditure estimated at 7.5 per cent of GDP, the rate gradually declines to 4.3 per cent in 1993.
+The ACDA has figures from 1973 through 1994.
+There are some divergences between the rates provided by the ACDA and the two rates shown in table 3.1.11, but the trend is the same.
+After peaking in 1987, with miliary expenditure estimated at 7.5 per cent of GDP, the rate gradually declines to 3.7 per cent in 1994.
 This is slightly higher than the calculations made by the SIPRI.

 The IISS has long time series for military expenditure in Zimbabwe (Rhodesia is reported in earlier editions).
-The latest estimate is from 1994 and refers to budgeted figures.
-Military expenditure is estimated at 3.5 per cent of GDP.
-The rate in 1993 is put at 3.8 per cent, i.e. identical to the SIPRI's calculations.
+The latest estimate is from 1996 and refers to budgeted figures.
+The IISS publishes figures very close to the official figures (in current prices and local currency) from the Zimbabwean Ministry of Finance kindly provided by the Norwegian Embassy in Harare.
+Military expenditure is estimated at 3.6 per cent of GDP in 1994, which is close to the rates calculated by the SIPRI and the ACDA.
+The rate in 1995 is put at 4.2 per cent reflecting a nominal rise in military expenditure.

 The CIA's Internet pages contain information on military expenditure for the 1994/95 fiscal year, putting the figure at US \$175 million, or 3.1 per cent of GDP.
-This is slightly lower than the level indicated by the IISS, which has an estimate of US \$193 million.
+This is slightly lower than the level indicated by the IISS, which has an estimate of US \$196 million.